 Although your digits are handy (pun intended), sometimes you need a little more control when working on a phone or tablet.
 Whether you’re creating art or diving deep into a spreadsheet, a stylus can be the best way to get the job done.
 But exactly what does the stylus pen do?
-What is a stylus used for?
+How does a stylus work?
+And what is a stylus used for?
 Read on to find out.

 What is a Stylus Pen?

 A stylus is a pen-like device that can manipulate today’s capacitive touch screens (screens that respond to a small electrical current).
 We can also manipulate those screens with our bare fingers because we conduct electricity.
 Shocking!
 Most styluses are made with some amount of conductive metal that can transfer our charge through the tip of the pen.
 However, there are styluses out there (called active styluses) that create their own charge and allow for more flexibility in design and even finer control.

 If you’re clever, you can even make a stylus from simple household objects (although we don’t recommend this, as you could end up scratching your screen with the wrong materials).
 There are all sorts of styluses out there, but most allow for more precision than a large finger.

 You may be wondering, “How does a stylus work?”
 A stylus works as a replacement for your finger for swiping, drawing, writing, or touching your device’s screen.
 Modern technology screens on devices such as iPads or other tablets are designed to be pressure- and touch-sensitive.
 When you touch a stylus on the screen, sensors will detect where it is on the screen and react.